Hameldon Hill: History

 The name Hameldon is used for two others in the local area, and is possibly the same as Hambledon Hill in Dorset.
 The second element is likely Old English dūn meaning hill, the first is possibly from hamelian meaning to mutilate or maim.
 The precise meaning in these cases is uncertain, but possibly relates to their appearance.

 A number of flint tools thought to date to the Mesolithic period have been found at the Great Hameldon summit.
 Located close to the edge of the plateau to the north, is a small mound called Little Hameldon.
 It is c.5 m high and 60 m long by 30 m wide, and has been proposed as the remains of a chambered long barrow dating from the early Neolithic to early Bronze Age periods.

 Huncoat, on the northern slope, is one of the few places mentioned in the brief details of the Blackburnshire hundred in the Domesday Book, with King Edward holding two carucates of land here.
 The settlements of Dunnockshaw, Loveclough, Goodshaw and Crawshawbooth along the valley of Limy Water to the south east, can trace their history to vaccaries (Medieval cattle ranches) in the Forest of Rossendale.
 The Towneley family of Burnley's Towneley Hall are descendants of the Del la Legh family, several generations of whom, held the position of chief stock master of the vaccaries in Rossendale and the other forests of the Blackburn Hundred.
 During the 14th century they would acquire the manors of Hapton and the now lost Birtwistle, thought to have been located somewhere within Hapton civil parish.

 Sir John Towneley obtained the first of two licenses to create deer park in Hapton in 1496-1497 and is thought to have built Hapton Tower within it.
 After the King's commissioners re-let Rossendale to local farmers in 1507, Towneley in 1514 enlarged his deer park to embrace 1100 Lancashire acres (as much as 2000 acre) making it the second largest in historic Lancashire after that of the Earl of Derby at Knowsley.
-It's irregular boundaries covered much of the eastern part of the hill, stretching from the plateau of Great Hill, north to Bentley Wood Green.
+Its irregular boundaries covered much of the eastern part of the hill, stretching from the plateau of Great Hill, north to Bentley Wood Green.
 By 1615 deer were no longer kept in the park, though it was not divided into the present-day farms until the early 18th century.

 Considered part of the Burnley Coalfield, evidence of bell pits, a primitive method of mining, can still be found at Moleside Moor on the western side of the hill.
 Cupola Colliery mined coal from a number of shafts on the top of the hill, and was already established by the mid-1840s.
 The colliery was abandoned at the end of 1887 and the site subsequently cleared.
 The embankment created for its surface tramway can still be traced.
 It was superseded by several others on its slopes, including Hapton Valley Colliery, which survived to be the last deep mine operating on the Burnley Coalfield, closing in 1982.